Compelling three-year track record

 Global infrastructure spending, in both developed and emerging markets, is forecast to grow strongly over the next decade or more.
 The manager expects that this high demand will allow providers of capital for infrastructure investments to earn attractive returns.

-In the developed world, the average age of infrastructure assets has been rising steeply in recent years, made worse by a period of austerity in the post financial crisis period.
-Increasingly there are calls to upgrade large swathes of transport, power, water and telecommunications infrastructure; to replace ageing kit; to adapt it to a changing technological environment, notably the expansion of renewable energy, and to support economic growth.
-Emerging markets, in comparison, already dedicate a large proportion of their GDP to developing infrastructure, but clearly further investment is required, as they are still unable to meet the needs of large proportions of their populations.
+In the developed world, the average age of infrastructure assets has been rising steeply in recent years, aided by a period of austerity in the post financial crisis period.
+Increasingly there are calls to upgrade large swathes of transport, power, water and telecommunications infrastructure; to replace ageing infrastructure; to adapt it to the development of new technologies, notably renewable energy, and to support economic growth.
+Emerging markets, in comparison, already dedicate a large proportion of their GDP to developing infrastructure, but clearly further investment is required as they are still unable to meet the needs of large proportions of their populations.

 As discussed below, climate change and population growth are also creating their own challenges for society.
 Despite ever-increasing efficiency, the world needs to produce more energy in a cleaner way.
 This is driving spending to alter the energy mix (a reduction in dirtier fossil fuels with an increase in renewables and other ‘greener’ technologies, such as batteries, hydrogen and biogas).

 Data from PwC’s ‘Outlook To 2025 Data Modeller’ suggests a marked acceleration in annual investment in utilities and transportation (power, water, roads, rail, airports and ports) infrastructure during the next few years (see Figure 4 overleaf).
 Data from the International Energy Agency’s World Energy Investment Outlook 2014 (see Figure 5) suggests that a significant portion of investment in power generation, transmission and distribution will occur in developed markets and China.
-As noted below, the manager generally favours the return/risk profile of opportunities available in developed markets over emerging.
-As is also explored in further detail below, he also considers that this growth in capex is a very positive trend.
-This is because capex is largely regulated and therefore guarantees a return on assets in his view.
+As noted overleaf, the manager generally favours the return/risk profile of opportunities available in developed markets over emerging.
+As is also explored in further detail overleaf, he also considers that this growth in capex is a very positive trend.
+Capex is largely regulated and therefore guarantees a return on assets.

 The utilities sector is not a collection of bond proxies

-QuotedData previous notes have discussed the view that investors have a tendency to treat utilities as a collection of proxies for bonds, given that they are both defensive and perceived as interest-rate sensitive.
+We have previously discussed the view that investors have a tendency to treat utilities as a collection of bond proxies; both defensive and interest-rate sensitive.
 However, the sector is not uniform.
 It is actually a very diverse space comprising different businesses, with different strategies, including large integrated companies and companies with a more niche focus.
 Some companies can exhibit high levels of growth, while others are mature (Jean-Hugues comments that the dispersion of returns tends to be high).
 There is also considerable variation in the extent to which these businesses are regulated.
-In summary, Jean-Hugues thinks that it is far too simple to treat the space as a uniform collection of bond proxies.
-He cites the high growth available in the renewables space is a fitting example.
+In summary, it is far too simple to treat the space as a uniform collection of bond proxies.
+The high growth available in the renewables space is a fitting example.